 The statement drops only

-The statement does not end an ongoing transaction.
+The statement does not cause an implicit commit.

-table is visible only to the session that created it, so no
+TEMPORARYtable is visible only with the session that created it, so no check is necessary.

 TEMPORARY is a good way to ensure that

 keywords do nothing.
 They are permitted to make porting easier